 Below is a list of clubs that have completed either a new club proposal or club renewal paperwork for 2022-23.
+Contact a club to learn more!
 For more information regarding each club or organization, including a description of their mission, please visit the Clubs & Organizations page in the Campus Life Canvas.
-If you need your club information updated, please contact Paz Clearwater at firstname.lastname@example.org.
+If you need your club information updated, please contact Paz Clearwater at email@example.com.

 |Club Name||Student Contact||Advisor Contact|

 |Burmese Students Club||Lin.WaiYan@firstname.lastname@example.org|

 |Court Reporting Student Association (CRSA)||Recchia.Tygerr@student.greenriver.edu||JRikansrud@greenriver.edu|